Logo Icon

 Admission

-• Calculation of new profit sharing ratio, sacrificing ratio and gaining ratio.
+• Calculate the new profit sharing ratio, sacrificing ratio, and gaining ratio.

 • Accounting treatment of goodwill on the admission of a partner - The premium for goodwill paid privately; The premium for goodwill paid (in cash or kind) and retained in the business; The premium for goodwill paid and withdrawn by the old partners; When the incoming partner cannot bring a premium for goodwill in cash, adjustments are to be done through the current account; Hidden goodwill; When Goodwill Appears On Balance Sheet